rohithill/nith_result_cli/README.md

 I used threads initially, but I wanted to experiment with the async programming model.
 So I used asyncio and aiohttp.

 ### Why didn't you use requests/beautifulsoup?
 I used beautiful soup with lxml.
 It was slow.
-And The result html page is not so complex.
+And the result html page is not so complex.

 # Documentation
 TODO